MathIsFun0/Ankh/README.md

 # Ankh
-An in-game timer and autosplitter for Balatro.
+An in-game timer, autosplitter, and replay mod for Balatro.

 ## Installation
 ~~The latest version of Ankh can be installed with Thunderstore - you can find the mod [here](https://thunderstore.io/c/balatro/p/MathIsFun0/Ankh). _(Note that Balatro is currently not publicly available in modloaders that use Thunderstore.
 Use the Manual Installation method at the moment.)_~~ _(The latest version of Ankh now uses a beta of Lovely which is not available on Thunderstore.)_